Book your trip

 Further proof of the community’s values: “Carrboro has the oldest domestic partner registry in North Carolina and recently declared October 10 Marriage Equality Day in celebration of the October 10, 2014 court decisions that brought marriage equality to North Carolina,” explains Damon Seils, Carrboro Mayor.
 Chapel Hill also has a registry."Our community has a long-standing reputation as the most welcoming place in the state for the LGBT community," says Seils.
 (Picture above L to R: Former Chapel Hill Mayor, Mark Kleinschmidt with Superior Court Judge Alyson Grine and her wife Chapel Hill Mayor Pro Tem Karen Stegman and Damon Seils, Mayor of Carrboro.)

-Here's a sampling of some of the things
+Here's a sampling of some of the things you can see and do in Orange County,

-Visit the New South
+Visit the new south

 Whether you’re ambling along our scenic downtown streets or rambling through the wooded hills, you’ll find yourself in a unique Southern community.
 “It epitomizes ‘The New South’,” says Jen Jones, who is a former director of communications for EqualityNC.
 “It’s a place of the future that welcomes diversity, embraces inclusivity, and is a gateway for native Tar Heels, wayward travelers and new transplants alike.
 Chapel Hill-Carrboro remains one of the most LGBTQ-friendly areas in North Carolina and across the South.”